Experience a wilderness like no other on a holiday to Svalbard.

 The Global Seed Vault is here, a bank where every country in the world can store back-up copies of their plant life in a frozen tunnel dug deeply into a mountainside.
 This peace project is emblematic of the Svalbardian attitude of cooperation and optimism, and care for the future of the environment.
 The bank has recently seen its first withdrawal – from Syria, whose people will plant seeds in Morocco and Lebanon to produce more seeds to store for the day their dark war ends.
 A sad necessity – but a signal that there can be hope, and help.

 Compared to Longyearbyen, every small town on Earth begins to feel like a metropolis; mountains elsewhere feel like poor imitations of Svalbard’s aloof, white peaks.
 The air is cold, sometimes punishingly so, and the dress code is uniformly practical and unfussy.
-A beach holiday it’s not, but the adventure of a lifetime, high in the reaches of the Arctic and unlike any other journey on the planet, it most certainly is.
+A beach holiday it’s not, but the adventure of a lifetime, high in the reaches of the Arctic, it most certainly is.